ismaeldevmw/todo-list-react-typescript/README.md

 - Count tasks
 - Mark task as done
 - Delete a task
-- Open modal toa add a task
+- Open modal to add a task
 - TODO skeleton loading

 ## Hooks